-- d) Chairman of the Board The Board shall appoint a director to be Chairman of the Board.
-At all times the same person may not occupy the position of Chairman of the Board and of President and/or CEO. - e) Director orientation Management is responsible for providing an orientation and education program for new directors with a view to ascertaining that all new directors fully understand the role of the Board and its committees, as well as the contribution individual directors are expected to make (including, in particular, the commitment of time and energy that the Company expects from its directors), and the nature and operation of the Company's business. - f) Meetings The Board has at least five scheduled meetings a year.
+- d) Term Limits Those directors of the Board who are independent (as defined in Section 1.4 of NI 52-110) shall be subject to term limits of fifteen years commencing from the date of first appointment to the Board and ending on the first annual shareholder meeting held after the fifteen year anniversary of appointment.
+Said independent directors will also be required to resign from the Board upon attaining the age of seventy-five.
+Such resignation to be effective as of the first annual shareholder meeting held after such director attains the age of seventy-five. - e) Chairman of the Board -The Board shall appoint a director to be Chairman of the Board.
+At all times the same person may not occupy the position of Chairman of the Board and of President and/or CEO. - f) Director orientation -Management is responsible for providing an orientation and education program for new directors with a view to ascertaining that all new directors fully understand the role of the Board and its committees, as well as the contribution individual directors are expected to make (including, in particular, the commitment of time and energy that the Company expects from its directors), and the nature and operation of the Company's business. - g) Meetings -The Board has at least five scheduled meetings a year.
 Additional meetings may be held when required.
 The Board is responsible for its agenda.
 Materials for each meeting will be distributed to the directors in advance of the meetings.
-At each of the five scheduled meetings, the final agenda item is an "in-camera' session which excludes management and non independent directors. - g) Committees The Board has established three standing committees to assist the Board in discharging its responsibilities: the HRC Committee, the Governance and Nominating Committee and the Audit Committee.
+At each of the five scheduled meetings, the final agenda item is an "in-camera' session which excludes management and non independent directors. - h) Committees -The Board has established three standing committees to assist the Board in discharging its responsibilities: the HRC Committee, the Governance and Nominating Committee and the Audit Committee.
 Special committees may be established from time to time to assist the Board in connection with specific matters.
-The Chair of each committee reports to the Board following meetings of the committee. - Evaluation The HRC Committee bears the responsibility to assess the Board's performance as a whole as well as that of individual directors, the committees of the Board and the contributions of individual directors. - i) Compensation The HRC Committee recommends to the Board the compensation for non-management directors.
-In reviewing the adequacy and form of compensation, the committee seeks to ensure that the compensation reflects the responsibilities and risks involved in being a director of the Company and aligns the interests of the directors with the best interests of the shareholders. - j) Access or independent advisors the Board, any committee and/or any director may at any time retain outside financial or legal advisors at the expense of the Company.
+The chair of each committee reports to the Board following meetings of the committee. - Evaluation -The HRC Committee bears the responsibility to assess the Board's performance as a whole as well as that of individual directors, the committees of the Board and the contributions of individual directors. - j) Compensation -The HRC Committee recommends to the Board the compensation for non-management directors.
+In reviewing the adequacy and form of compensation, the committee seeks to ensure that the compensation reflects the responsibilities and risks involved in being a director of the Company and aligns the interests of the directors with the best interests of the shareholders. - k) Access or independent advisors -the Board, any committee and/or any director may at any time retain outside financial or legal advisors at the expense of the Company.
 The retention and the terms and conditions of the retention of external advisors shall receive prior approval by the HRC Committee.